 There’s an international travel blogger I know who makes his living by paid presentations to tourism boards around the world and reviewing cruise ships, resorts and other travel services.
 Not a bad life for an ex-tech entrepreneur!

-But one thing I always find interesting is that middle-aged Midwestern never learned to speak another language beyond a couple of words of high school German.
-That means that all of his presentations, business transactions well, travel is done in English only.
+But one thing I always find interesting is that middle-aged Midwestern friend never learned to speak another language beyond a couple of words of high school German.
+That means that all of his presentations, business transactions, and travel is done in English only.

 I’m sure there have been times when Fred wished that he understood key languages like Arabic, Spanish or Chinese.
 Then again maybe the non-English-speaking Yemeni taxi driver taking him to God-knows-where was just part of the adventure.
 But his is also a business that needs to be sustainable.
 Could he reach a wider audience with his services and articles?
 Would it help to be able to negotiate a better price or get the local inside scoop on a hidden travel treasures?